 Traditionally, an orangery was a building set within the grounds of a wealthy estate which was dedicated to protecting delicate fruit trees during the winter.
 The fruit trees were predominantly orange and lime trees, hence the name Orangery.
 Initially they were practical buildings which probably weren’t much to look at, but later they became ornate and decorative.

-The Orangeries built by Rococo are usually intended for use as functional family living or entertaining areas rather than an Orangery in the traditional sense.
+The luxury Orangeries built by Rococo are usually intended for use as functional family living or entertaining areas rather than an Orangery in the traditional sense.
 Modern Orangeries can even contain kitchens.
 They are stunning, breath-taking additions which elevate and enhance the existing home.

 Usually built with glass walls, large windows, roof lanterns or glass roofs, an Orangery is a light-filled, luxurious space.
 For a modern interpretation, bi-folding doors can be used meaning the room can effectively be entirely opened up, seamlessly connecting the inside and outside.